-Building inclusive and safe communities in which respect and equity are the goals and where all students can thrive.

-Empowering students, faculty, administration and family members to take a stand against bias and bullying by incorporating new and existing programs under one powerful message.

-Sending a clear, unified message that all students have a place where they belong.
+- Building inclusive and safe communities in which respect and equity are the goals and where all students can thrive. - Empowering students, faculty, administration and family members to take a stand against bias and bullying by incorporating new and existing programs under one powerful message. - Sending a clear, unified message that all students have a place where they belong and should be treated equitably.